ISYS4283/questions-answers/README.md

 * Must be on-topic for that week's chapter content.
 * Must not be a duplicate of an existing question.
 * Must not have already appeared on a quiz or an exam.
 * Must be inserted any time on the respective Tuesday.
+Refer to [class calendar][class-calendar] for exceptions.

 ### Answer